Nebo15/qbill.docs/source/gandalf.html.md

 # Tables

 Decision table is the main entity in Gandalf.
-It consist of columns that describes API request structure, rows that describe decision-making logic, and cells that represents a single validation rule.
+It consists of columns that describe API request structure, rows that represent decision-making logic, and cells which describe a single validation rule.

 ### Decision Table